MobileFirstLLC/extension-cli/tutorials/xt-sync.md

 After installing extension-cli, you can run these commands from a terminal using `npx xt-sync --all`.

-Or you can add an option to `packages.json` scripts section (see example below) and then execute the command as `npm run sync`.
+Or you can add an option to `packages.json` scripts section and then execute the command as `npm run sync`.
+See example below.

 ```
 "scripts":{